ankitects/anki-manual/src/deck-options.md

 <!-- toc -->
 Deck options are probably one of the most important things to understand in order to get the most out of Anki.
-These options controls Anki Scheduler, the core of the program, so if inappropraite adjustments are used you could have to review too many cards every day, getting easily frustrated, or you might not see cards in a deck often enough, rendering Anki less effective.
+These options control Anki Scheduler, the core of the program, so if inappropriate adjustments are used you could have to review too many cards every day, getting easily frustrated, or you might not see cards in a deck often enough, rendering Anki less effective.
 So please, only change options that you fully understand.

 Deck options are accessed by:
-- Clicking the gears icon on de 'Decks' screen.
+- Clicking the gears icon on the 'Decks' screen.
 - Selecting a deck on the 'Decks' screen, and then clicking 'Options' at the bottom of the screen.
 - Clicking on 'More' > 'Option' while in review mode.